shawlu95/system-design/examples/design_google_drive.md

 - different devices must not see different versions of file
 - data in all cache replicas must be consistent
 - invalidate cache on database write
-- MySQL us good candidate for maintaining ACID property on metadata
+- MySQL is good candidate for maintaining ACID property on metadata
 - a notification service is required to update client to rebuild files after update
   - use long polling, not web socket
   - when change is detected, client will close the long poll